The oldest public wildflower garden in the United States

 Seed: This carpel arrangement matures into a round cluster of achenes which have the old flower styles extending outward with a hook at their tips which catches fur and clothing as a means of dispersing the seed.
 Mature seeds are brown, flattened, with some fine whitish hair, and with the style residue attached they resemble a hockey stick.

 Habitat: White Avens grows from a rhizome, has a taproot, and is usually found in open woods, disturbed sites and thickets with partial to full sun.

 Comparisons: The Yellow Avens, G. aleppicum is also similar and when not in flower, one must look to the leaves which are more lobed and the plant overall is much more hairy.

 Below: The inflorescence is a loose stalked cluster with up to three flower heads.
 Note the complex arrangement of the flower head with the petals as long or longer than the green sepals.

 Below: 1st photo - The lower basal leaves are on stalks and 3-parted but larger ones can have 5 leaflets as shown here.
 2nd photo - The sepals, no longer than the petals, begin to curve backward as the flower fully opens.

 Below: 1st photo - The mature flower head, shows the sepals folded backward (above) and in the 2nd photo the achenes forming with the long styles still attached with a hook formed on the end.
 At maturity this hook will catch on passing fur or clothing to spread the seed.
 Note the fine hair between the seeds.

 Below: Mature seeds separated from the seed head are brown, flattened, with some fine whitish hair, and with the style residue attached resemble a hockey stick.

 Notes: White Avens is indigenous to the Garden area.
 Eloise Butler catalogued it on May 25, 1907.
 This plant is native to Minnesota and is found in most counties throughout the state except the Arrowhead and a few other scattered northern counties.
-In North America is covers most of the eastern 2/3rds of the continent.
+In North America it grows in most of the eastern 2/3rds of the continent.